 For those coming from elsewhere, you can easily find marshrutkas to Kutaisi at all times of day, as it’s one of the tiny nation’s prominent cities.
 I just showed up at Tbilisi’s Didube Bus Terminal and within a minute, I found a minivan that was just about to depart.

 From Tbilisi, the journey is supposed to take around 3 hours.
-But mine took 4 due to the needlessly long breaks we took at rest areas.
+But mine took 4 due to some needlessly long breaks the driver took at rest areas.

 From Batumi, the journey by marshrutka is just about 2 hours.
 Kutaisi is also connected to both Tbilisi and Batumi by rail.
 But with minivans leaving so frequently, they’re surely the more convenient option.